Term Dates

 The new specification aims to develop maths skills which can be applied to the psychological research of different behaviours.
 Ensuring students have a secure knowledge of these mathematical skills and are able to apply them to novel scenarios is an important part of the curriculum.
 With this, students are taught how psychological research is conducted, including the role of scientific enquiry and data analysis.
 Students then apply this to their own ethicalscientific enquiries.

-As students progress through the topics from Year 12 to Year 13, the focus on higher level thinking becomes more apparent.
 Students are expected to analyse findings from research and use this to create detailed evaluation points about psychological theories and concepts.

 Psychology is only taught at KS5 at Waddesdon.
 However, some new students coming from other schools have studied Psychology as KS4.
 The KS5 curriculum builds on what they learn about the foundations of Psychology and relevant topic areas and increases in demand in terms of critical analysis and application to novel scenarios.